In this Article

 - Frequent urination

 - Cravings for specific foods

 - Nausea after seeing or thinking about specific foods

 In a normal pregnancy, the fertilized egg moves through the fallopian tubes and gets implanted in the uterus.
-The pregnancy which occurs due to the implantation of a fertilised egg anywhere outside the uterus – most commonly inside the fallopian tubes – is known as ectopic pregnancy.
-Though such pregnancies are rare, they need to be treated on priority as they could lead to a complicated situation.
+A pregnancy which occurs due to the implantation of a fertilised egg anywhere outside the uterus – most commonly inside the fallopian tubes – is known as ectopic pregnancy.
+Although such pregnancies are rare, they need to be treated on priority as they could lead to further complications.
 It is also known as tubal pregnancy.